Garden Tri Tip Crostini Recipe

-What to do with leftover grilled tri tip?
-These Garden Tri Tip Crostini treats are delicious little bites served as an appetizer or light dinner, using leftover meat with pickles, basil leaves, corn, and tomatoes.
+Garden Tri Tip Crostini bites are delicious served as an appetizer or light dinner, using leftover meat with pickles, basil leaves, corn, and tomatoes.

 As the day’s heat starts to ebb, dinnertime is something I look forward to.
 I love this time of day, because we’re starting to slow down, relax, and I get to come up with something tasty for dinner.
 Sometimes I do not know what I’m going to make, or sometimes I think about it the day before, or the morning of, and I have a plan.
 Sometimes I start off with a little appetizer, like this Apple Goat Cheese Crostini Appetizer or my fave Pear Walnut Crostini Appetizer.